json-everything/json-everything-docs/_docs/schema/examples/legacy-output.md

 icon: fas fa-tag
 order: "01.4.5"
 ---
+> **DEPRECATION NOTICE**
+>
+> The `Pre202012EvaluationResultsJsonConverter` class has been marked obsolete and will be removed in the next major version.
+{: .prompt-danger }

 The 2019-09 and 2020-12 JSON Schema specifications define output formats that can be difficult to work with.

 For future versions of the specification, the output is undergoing some [changes](https://json-schema.org/blog/posts/fixing-json-schema-output).
-This new format is the default for _JsonSchema.Net_, however the evaluation results can still be serialized to the 2019-09 / 2020-12 formats by using the `Pre202012EvaluationResultsJsonConverter`.
+This new format is the default for _JsonSchema.Net_, however the evaluation results can still (mostly) be serialized to the 2019-09 / 2020-12 formats by using the `Pre202012EvaluationResultsJsonConverter`.

 ```c#
 var schema = JsonSchema.FromText(" ... ");